California Debt and Investment Advisory Commission

 • County Treasurers/Tax Collectors: Under California Government Code Section 27000.8, CDIAC’s educational programs are a source for California county treasurers, tax collectors, or treasurer/tax collectors to obtain continuing education credits.

-• Accountants: The California Board of Accountancy does not pre-approve or register providers of continuing education courses.
+• Continuing Professional Education (CPE) | Accountants: The California Board of Accountancy does not pre-approve or register providers of continuing education courses.
 CDIAC adheres to the regulations and requirements prescribed in the California Accountancy Act.
+Certificates of Attendance may be submitted to your governing entity to request credits.

 Registration Policy